pflegende/BetteninventurTH/README.md

 2024-10-12

 The Problem of availability of free beds is also a fast growing problem in germanies caring hospitals and day-care stations for elderly.
-We want to insert the solution as a fork of DIVI inside the lawmakers process in now running process PKG, the new law coming on. https://pads.ccc.de/ep/pad/view/ro.sJphzxyBTytJ6Bk1oY$APj$zr/latest
+We want to insert the solution as a fork of DIVI inside the lawmakers process in now running process PKG, before the new law coming on. https://pads.ccc.de/ep/pad/view/ro.sJphzxyBTytJ6Bk1oY$APj$zr/latest

 ctrl-f is your friend: go to "divi" in the pads content